-"For several months we have used Grover & Baker's Sewing Machine, and have come to the conclusion that every lady who desires her sewing beautifully and quickly done, would be most fortunate in possessing one of these reliable and indefatigable 'iron needle-women,' whose combined qualities of beauty, strength and samplicity, are invaluable."-J. W. Morris, daughter of Gen. Geo.
-P. Morris, Editor of the Home Journal.

-Extract of a letter from Thos.
-R. Leavitt, Esq., an
+"For several months we have used Grover & Baker's Sewing Machine, and have come to the conclusion that every lady who desires her sewing beautifully and quackly done, would be most fortunate in possessing one of these reliable and indefatigable "iron needle-women," whose comdone, would be most fortunate in possessing one of these reliable and indefittigable iron needle-women, whose combined qualities of beauty, strength and simplicity, are invaluable."-J. W. Morris, daughter of Gen. Geo.
+P. Morris, Extract of a letter from Thos.
+R. Leavitt, Esq., an American gentleman, now resident in Sydney, New South Wales, dated January 12, 1858: